 The old adage, “Don’t put all your eggs in one basket,” is apt for a number of concepts in investing.

 For example, allocating the stock portion of your portfolio to a single stock may not be a great idea, as noted above.
 Instead, you might invest in a basket of stocks.
 If you hold a single stock and it drops, your whole stock portfolio falls with it.
-However, say you hold 500 different stocks — when one stock falls, the effect on your overall portfolio is relatively small.
+But if you hold 25 different stocks — when one stock falls, the effect on your overall portfolio is relatively small.

+What is rebalancing?
 As assets gain and lose value, the proportion of your portfolio they represent also changes.
-For example, say you have a portfolio allocated to 60% stocks and the stock market experiences a rally.
-The stocks you hold might appreciate in the rally and now actually represent 70% of your overall portfolio.
+For example, say you have a portfolio allocation that includes 60% stocks and the stock market ticks upward.
+The stocks you hold might have appreciated and now represent 70% or even 80% of your overall portfolio.

 In order to realign your portfolio to your desired 60% allocation, you might rebalance it by selling some stocks and buying bonds.
 Why sell securities that are gaining value?
 Again, it’s with an eye toward managing the potential risk of future losses.

 What is Age-Based Asset Allocation?

-In the past, investment advisors recommended a rule of thumb whereby an investor would subtract their age from 100 to know how much of their portfolio they should hold in stocks.
+In the past, investment advisors recommended a rule of thumb whereby an investor would subtract their age from 100 to know how much of their portfolio to hold in stocks.
 What is an asset allocation that follows that rule?
 A 30-year-old might allocate 70% of their portfolio to stocks, while a 60-year-old would allocate 40%.

 Asset Allocation in Your 20s and 30s

 That said, when you’re young, your financial footing may not be very secure.
 You probably haven’t built much of a nest egg, you may change jobs relatively frequently, and you may have debt, such as student loans, to worry about.
 Setting up a potentially volatile, stock-focused allocation might feel nerve-wracking.

 Asset Allocation in Your 40s and 50s